Setting up Vim for React development

 -post=checktime option reloads the buffer from the file after the command is done running.

-This config is working pretty well for me, but as always with Vim, it’s always possible to go deeper and find other improvements.
+This config is working pretty well for me, but as ever with Vim, it’s always possible to go deeper and find other improvements.
 If you do or if you have any questions, feel free to ping me on twitter.

 Happy coding with Vim and (p)React!